bplmaps/lmec-main-site/content/articles/going-green-in-union-square.md

 ---
-date: 2022-03-23T13:30:00-04:00
+date: 2022-03-24T00:00:00-04:00
 title: Going Green In Union Square
-description: With the opening of the Union Square T stop on the Green Line extension this week, this article explores how it relates to transit justice, as well as unpacks the history of Union Square.
+description: This past Monday marked the historic opening of the new Union Square stop on the MBTA's Green Line extension.
+In  this article, we unpack the history of Union Square and explore how transit relates to broader social justice issues.
 image: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:8336h321k/5769,3284,917,438/1200,/0/default.jpg
 author: Rachel Sharer
 tags: []